-During his tenure at MITRE, he has supported multiple federally funded research and development centers across a variety of projects, such as supporting the Department of Energy in understanding how to safely and effectively treat nuclear waste and helping the Veterans Benefits Administration use sophisticated modeling techniques to better serve veterans.
+Chris served in a variety of roles over the course of his career at MITRE.
+He first joined as an individual contributor serving several sponsors by applying his background in Applied Statistics and Operations Research.
+This includes supporting multiple federally funded research and development centers across a variety of projects, such as supporting the Department of Energy in understanding how to safely and effectively treat nuclear waste and helping the Veterans Benefits Administration use sophisticated modeling techniques to better serve veterans.
 Recently, Christopher led a project that used a variety of advanced analytical techniques to define and identify opioid prescribing behaviors.
 In this role, he led a team of 20 data scientists and presented this material in public meetings to a group of Chief Medical Officers, State Commissioners, public health experts, and data scientists.
 He earned an M.S. in operations research from George Mason University and a B.S. in mathematics from Worcester Polytechnic Institute.

 MS in Operations Research, 2010